Traveling to the UK With Your Dog: 2026 Entry Rules

 - Boutique hotels: Many independent and boutique hotels welcome dogs.
 Check sites like DogFriendly.co.uk for verified listings

-- Luxury options: The Pig Hotels chain, Soho Farmhouse, and many country house hotels offer premium dog-friendly stays with amenities like dog beds, treats, and walking maps
+- Luxury options: The Pig Hotels chain, Soho Farmhouse, and many country house hotels offer premium dog-friendly stays with dog beds, treats, and walking maps

 Holiday Cottages